(updated on July 1st 2022)

 - Only solo whistling performance with recorded accompaniment – no instrumental accompaniment.

 - Rank is calculated from total of Classical & Popular points.
+Entries with only classical or popular performance are NOT accepted.

 - In this event, Classical means primarily European-style Classical music (such as J.S.Bach, Beethoven, Schubert…).